emanuele-f/TouchInjector/README.md

 Injecting input events to other apps is generally not allowed in android as it requires the [INJECT_EVENTS permission](https://github.com/aosp-mirror/platform_frameworks_base/blob/master/core/res/AndroidManifest.xml).
 This permission can only be granted to apps signed with a system signature, which can be hard to accomplish even on rooted devices.

 TouchInjector, on the other hand, takes advantage of the *adb* special permissions which allow it to inject events.
 By running a dedicated program via adb is ence possible to inject events and bypass the permission check.
+See [this detailed document](docs/inject_touch_events.md) for more details.

 ## Setup